Azure/Azure-Sentinel/Solutions/Microsoft Entra ID Protection/Playbooks/Confirm-EntraIDRiskyUser/readme.md

-# Confirm-AADRiskyUser
+# Confirm-EntraIDRiskyUser
 author: Nicholas DiCola

-This playbook will set the Risky User property in AAD using Graph API.
+This playbook will set the Risky User property in Microsoft Entra ID using Graph API.

 ## Quick Deployment
 **Deploy with incident trigger** (recommended)